luweitest/EnGrMa/README.md

 It is created by Microsoft Keyboard Layout Creator, with which everyone can design his own keyboard layout.
 If you wish to modify mine, the source file is EnGrMa.klc; Download EnGrMa.7z installation package to use it directly.

 It will be installed as an English language keyboard.
 Switch to it by normal ways as  Ctrl+space, Ctrl+Shift, or clicking the language bar.
-The new installed input method will be listed as "English Greek Mathematical symbols" under Control panel → Regional and Language Options →  Languages settings or Keybord settings → Text Services and Input Languages.
+The new installed input method will be listed as "English Greek Mathematical symbols" under Control panel → Regional and Language Options →  Languages settings or Keyboard settings → Text Services and Input Languages.
 You can remove it and add it again under other language.

-It is an input method only; To display all the symbols, fonts supporting Unicode should be present, e.g. Lucida Sans Unicode, Microsoft Yahei, etc. Additionly, font linking could combine more than one font.
-Test if your system can display these symbols: "π∂∇∫∮∯∧∩∈∋∌≡⊕≌→⇒⇁↑↕∝⊆≥∽≈⊥♀∘∞°∴" (blank squares would appear if no suitalbe fonts)
+It is an input method only; to display all the symbols, fonts supporting Unicode should be present, e.g. Lucida Sans Unicode, Microsoft YaHei, etc. Additionally, font linking could combine more than one font.
+Test if your system can display these symbols: "π∂∇∫∮∯∧∩∈∋∌≡⊕≌→⇒⇁↑↕∝⊆≥∽≈⊥♀∘∞°∴" (blank squares would appear if no suitable fonts)